yourselftoscience/yourselftoscience.org/README.md

-# Yourself To Science
+# Yourself to Science
-**Yourself To Science™ is an open-source project providing a comprehensive list of services that allow individuals to contribute to scientific research with their data, genome, body, and more.**
+**Yourself to Science™ is an open-source project providing a comprehensive list of services that allow individuals to contribute to scientific research with their data, genome, body, and more.**

 Welcome to the official repository!
 Whether you're a developer looking to fix a bug or a community member with a suggestion for a new service, your contribution is welcome.
 Please see our [**Contribution Guidelines**](CONTRIBUTING.md) to get started.